naivary/codemark/docs/roadmap.md

 - time converter (prio: 1)
 - map converter (prio: 1)
 - Itereator for *Info types of loader to itereator over the defs without nesting
+- extending by using codemark as a library